thecneu/gulp-webpack-starter/README.md

 ## Primary Gulp tasks

-The gulp tasks have two kinds, ones that are destined to be run locally (or on DEV) and those that should be run on production (QA, STG or PRD).

 There are various things that are changed when running in each of these modes.

 Primary examples of which are: